 This festival is second only to Chinese New Year as the most beautiful time of year to visit Singapore's Chinatown, the epicentre of the celebrations.
 In 2016, the festival runs from September 15, with a month-long programme of festivities.

 The Mid-Autumn Festival is a traditional Chinese harvest celebration that dates back more than 3,000 years.
-Since this city-state has nary a square foot of farm land the festivities have been adapted to accommodate what Singaporeans do know: shopping and eating!
+Since this city-state has nary a square foot of farm land, the festivities have been adapted to accommodate what Singaporeans do know: shopping and eating!
 All month long the narrow streets of Chinatown will be filled with markets selling barbecued meats, pomelos (the Chinese word for this fruit sounds like “blessing”) and, of course, mooncakes.

 As mooncakes are not easily made by amateur bakers, most people buy mooncakes to give to their friends and co-workers.
-While a simple mooncake filled with less expensive bean paste may cost as little as S$2 at a Chinese bakery, many of Singapore’s five-star hotels sell luxury mooncakes with fillings like champagne truffle and bird’s nest cream.
+While a simple mooncake filled with less expensive bean paste may cost as little as S$2 at a Chinese bakery, many of Singapore’s five-star hotels sell luxury mooncakes with fillings like strawberry and lime tequila truffle, or caramel macchiato.
 The price?
-S$50 and upwards for four pieces.
+S$69 and upwards for four pieces.

 By Tanya Procyshyn

-Last updated on 2nd May, 2015.
+Last updated on 2nd August, 2016.